Enrollment (Registration) & Residency

 Montana residency, for tuition purposes, is determined by the policies of the Board of Regents.
 The Graduate School reviews the residency status of each newly accepted graduate student.

-A non-resident domestic graduate student who would like to be considered a resident in the state of Montana, for tuition purposes, can find more information by contacting The Office of the Registrar.
+A non-resident domestic graduate student who would like to be considered a resident in the state of Montana, for tuition purposes, can find more information by reviewing the information provided on The Office of the Registrar website.